KILTprotocol/sdk-js/docs/getting-started.md

 Claim {
   cTypeHash: '0xd8ad043d91d8fdbc382ee0ce33dc96af4ee62ab2d20f7980c49d3e577d80e5f5',
   contents: { name: 'Alice', age: 29 },
-  owner: '4tJbxxKqYRv3gDvY66BKyKzZheHEH8a27VBiMfeGX2iQrire'
+  owner: 'did:kilt:light:014tJbxxKqYRv3gDvY66BKyKzZheHEH8a27VBiMfeGX2iQrire'
 }
 ```

 ## 5. Request, create and send an Attestation

-First, we need to build a request for an attestation, which has to include a claim and the address of the Claimer.
+First, we need to build a request for an attestation, which has to include a claim and the DID of the Claimer.
 (_Note_ that this object offers many more functionalities, however, we do not go into the details here).

 ### 5.1.
 Requesting an Attestation